roitraining/ux-designers-training/cloud-run-for-ux/labs/04-endpoints-with-run.md

 7. The Cloud Shell editor auto-saves, but if it makes you feel better, save the file.
 Then close the editor and switch back to the Cloud Shell terminal.

 ### Deploy the Endpoints Configuration
-Still following Google's example, we are now in this section: https://cloud.google.com/endpoints/docs/openapi/get-started-cloud-run#deploy_configuration.
+Still following the linked example, we are now in this section: https://cloud.google.com/endpoints/docs/openapi/get-started-cloud-run#deploy_configuration.

 1. Make sure you are in the Cloud Shell terminal window.